 Structure Motivator is a desktop application for studying the range of structures represented by small three-dimensional protein motifs.
-It evolved from a simpler application — Motif Dihedralizer — which was originally written to give off-line access to the same motifs as in the Motivated Proteins web application.
-However this has been extended both to allow the user to refine further the motifs provided, and to make the refinement tools provided within the application available for structures originating from the user himself.
+It gives off-line access to the same motifs as in the Motivated Proteins web application and allows the user to refine them further.
+In 2021 it was updated to version 2, incorporating the same approx. 4000 proteins available in Motivated Proteins 2.

 Structure Motivator presents a group of motifs as points in a plot of dihedral angles.
 In addition to φψ plots, there are also options to view side-chain χ1 angles and the dihedral angles bounding each peptide bond.
 The key feature of the application is the ability to make selections of motifs from these plots, interactively with the mouse cursor and/or on the basis of the presence or absence of specific residues within the motif.
 Details of selected residues may be displayed in a list, from which they may be visualized in the Jmol 3D protein-viewer.
 Selections may be exported to spreadsheet or reimported for further analysis, and print and graphics functions are available.

 A description of Structure Motivator has been published in BMC Structural Biology (2012) 12:26.